 Performance Improvements in SQL Server

-In this article, I am going to discuss Performance Improvements in SQL Server with a detail explanation.
+In this article, I am going to discuss Performance Improvements in SQL Server with a detail explanation with examples.
 This is the first article in this series and here in this article, we are going to discuss some of the basics but important concepts in order to improve the performance in SQL Query.
 As part of this article, we are going to discuss the following pointers in detail.

 - What are Logical and Physical Operators in SQL Server?